 Palm Ave.
 Sandwich Shop

-So that's our list for the best Cuban sandwich in Tampa.
+So that's our list of the best Cuban sandwiches in Tampa.
 May the debates begin.
 But if you want to find out more about dining in the Tampa Bay area, make sure to visit and register for 813area.com.
-It's your FREE resource for events, nightlife, restaurants and more!
+It's your FREE resource for events, nightlife, restaurants, and more!